nzekwue/Teamable/README.md

 # Teamable
-This is an application for managing employees user profile
+This is an application for managing user profile

 ### To run the tests execute